Let’s take a look at MLS’s place in the world and the future of the league.

 Major League Soccer is the men's Professional Soccer league in the United States of America.
 It consists of twenty-one teams in America and three teams in Canada.
 It had gained popularity recently and even broke its records when Atlanta United joined the league in 2017.

 Soccer in Canada and America (H2)

 The world loves soccer or as the rest of the world call it “football.”
 It is everywhere from Europe to South America and even Africa.
 The development of the sport in the USA and Canada has been slow, and it only started to gain popularity in recent years.
-Both countries are dominated by American football, baseball, and hockey fans, but people are beginning to see that soccer can have a place in these countries.
+Both countries are dominated by American football, baseball, and hockey fans (like Fanduel fans), but people are beginning to see that soccer can have a place in these countries.

 Since 2012 the interest in the sport in the U.S. and Canada has increased by 27%.
 The top cities that have the highest interest in the sport are: